-Playing cards (Farsi: 'کارت بازی' cart, kard, or card bazi, 'ورق بازی' varagh bazi) is a very popular social pastime in Iran and neighbouring countries, and Hokm (Farsi: 'حکم') is arguably the most popular of the card games in Iran.
+Playing cards (Farsi: 'کارت بازی' kart, kard, or card bazi, 'ورق بازی' varagh bazi) is a very popular social pastime in Iran and neighbouring countries, and Hokm (Farsi: 'حکم') is arguably the most popular of the card games in Iran.
 Besides poetry and soccer, Hokm is the only thing that unites Iranians of all ages, backgrounds, and walks of life.
 Every responsible Iranian parent, regardless of what part of the world they live in today, makes sure to teach their kids how to play Hokm and how to brag about their card playing skills and exploits from an early age!

 Hokm is a trick taking card game, where you win a Hand if you take 7 Tricks before your opponents.
 The objective is to win 7 Hands (of 7 Tricks each) before your opponents' team.
 The game is commonly played with two teams of two players each but it also has two and three-player variations.
 Baazii.com currently supports the 4-player variation.
 If you don't have enough players at a table, you can push a button for the AI players to fill up the empty seats.